Salford HMO Fire Risk Assessments

 2. Identify the people at risk: Identify the individuals who may be at risk in the event of a fire, including the occupants of the HMO, visitors, and neighboring properties.
 Consider any vulnerable individuals who may require additional assistance in case of an emergency.

 4. Review emergency procedures: Review the emergency procedures for the HMO, including evacuation plans, procedures for raising the alarm, and arrangements for contacting emergency services.
-Ensure that the procedures are clearly communicated to all residents and regularly practiced.
+Ensure that the procedures are clearly communicated to all residents.

 7. Evaluate electrical safety: Assess the electrical safety within the HMO, including the condition and suitability of the wiring, sockets, and appliances.
 Ensure that regular electrical inspections and testing are carried out by a qualified electrician.